Twilight0/script.module.tulip/README.md

 Then insert these in your **default.py** (or addon.py, or whatever name of the root module is in your addon.xml):

-    from lamlib import "name of the module"
+    from tulip import "name of the module"

 ### Available modules: